lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/identify-patterns.md

 # Identify patterns

-We have identified 7 service patterns across ECC:
+We have identified 7 service patterns across our services.

 ## Check something
 [Check something](/docs/core/common-service-patterns/service-patterns/check-something/overview) helps users look up information and check whether it applies to them.
 When eligibility can be done separately from an application, it should be considered part of this pattern.